Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 | Architecture Quality | x | x | x | x |  | | x |

-The goal of this table is to facilitate the exercise of linking technical objectives to business concerns.
-It does not imply that the technical concerns listed fully cover the business concerns they link to.
-As an example, the 'security' concern,which is in Sigrid, is important to address the business concern 'security', but so are various measures against social engineering, which are not in Sigrid.
+The goal of this table is to facilitate the exercise of linking technical objectives to organizational concerns.
+It does not imply that the technical concerns listed fully cover the organizational concerns they link to.
+As an example, the 'security' concern,which is in Sigrid, is important to address the organizational concern 'security', but so are various measures against social engineering, which are not in Sigrid.

 #### 3.4 Configure objectives

 Our recommended approach is to set an ambitious baseline of [portfolio-level objectives](../capabilities/portfolio-objectives.md) and define exemptions as needed.
-For each technical concern, separate best practice document within the Sigrid documentation  provides our recommended (set of) objective(s).
+For each technical concern, a separate best practice document within the Sigrid documentation provides our recommended (set of) objective(s).
 Since these recommended objectives assume well-written code in modern technologies, they are sometimes difficult to achieve for existing systems.
 For these systems, exemptions can be made either by configuring conditional portfolio objectives or [system-level objectives](../capabilities/objectives.md).
 Some examples:
 - Mainframe code may be held to a lower maintainability standard by using a conditional objective based on the Technology category
 - An older Java system might be held to a lower architecture standard by setting a system-level objective.